 Joe Pool Lake is a 7,470-acre Corps reservoir on Mountain Creek in Tarrant and Dallas counties - a southwest Dallas-Fort Worth area lake with active recreational use and residential development.
 The conditions at Joe Pool Lake set specific requirements for every dock, pier, bulkhead, and retaining wall built along its shoreline.

 Send us your site information for a free review.
-Shore Protect Team will assess your shoreline conditions, confirm the permit requirements, and outline the construction approach for your property.
+Shore Protect Team will assess your shoreline conditions, confirm the specific construction requirements, and outline the construction approach for your property.

 Shore Protect Team provides shoreline erosion control, dock and pier construction, retaining wall installation, and bank stabilization for waterfront properties on Joe Pool Lake in Dallas, Tarrant, and Ellis counties southwest of Dallas.
-Joe Pool Lake is a Corps of Engineers flood control and water supply reservoir on Walnut Creek - one of the newer large reservoirs in the DFW metroplex, it provides both flood storage and recreational amenities for the densely populated suburban area surrounding it.
+Joe Pool Lake is a federal reservoir management flood control and water supply reservoir on Walnut Creek - one of the newer large reservoirs in the DFW metroplex, it provides both flood storage and recreational amenities for the densely populated suburban area surrounding it.
 Heavy recreational boat traffic and the lake's proximity to millions of DFW residents make it one of the busier suburban Texas reservoirs during peak season.

 Joe Pool Lake's position in the heart of the Dallas-Fort Worth suburban sprawl means the lake receives heavy recreational boat traffic that generates consistent wave loading on dock and retaining wall structures.
 Ski boats, wake boats, and pontoon boats create repetitive wake loading that Shore Protect Team accounts for in dock structural design - heavier piling, closer spacing, and more robust framing connections than would be needed on quieter rural lakes.
 The lake's clay shoreline soils also expand and contract with Texas's wet-dry cycles, creating additional stress on retaining walls through seasonal soil movement.